McNull/angular-block-ui/README.md

 #### message
 Allows the message shown in the overlay to be updated while to block is active.

+#### done
+Queues a callback function to be called when the block has finished.
+This can be useful whenever you wish to redirect the user to a different location while there are still pending AJAX requests.

+**Arguments:**

+* **callback** (function)
+The callback function to queue.

 BlockUI overlay template
 ========================